microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

       }
     ```

-1. Copy all this output, braces included.
+1. Copy the output, braces included.
 Save this information to a safe location, it will be use later in the demo to configure GitHub Repo.

 1. Close the Cloud Shell once the service principals are created.